vimeo/VimeoUpload/README.md

 ### Canceling an Upload

 Canceling an upload will cancel the file upload itself as well as delete the video object from Vimeo servers.
-You can cancel an upload using the `UploadDescriptor` instance in question:
+You can cancel an upload using the `OldUploadDescriptor` instance in question:

 ```Swift
     let vimeoUpload = ... // Your instance of VimeoUpload (see above)